 The restaurants of Kasol are an experience in itself.
 In fact, it is considered as one of the best things to do in Kasol.
 So other than enjoying great views and snow, you also get to taste some amazingly delicious food.
 For more details, please take a look at How to Plan a Trip to Kasol.

 Last but not least, the great winter destination of our country, Manali.
 I know it gets a little crowded and people have started to dislike Manali for it.
 But you do not have to stay in Manali main town only if you do not want to.
 You can stay in its outskirts, in places like Kothi Village or Solang Valley.

 The best part about Manali is that a trip here is a hassle-free affair.
 You do not need to plan or think about it much.
 Just board an overnight Bus and you are in Manali in the morning.
 Spend the next 2-3 days exploring the area and leave for home on Day 4 or 5.
 For more details, please take a look at How to Plan a Trip to Solang Valley.

 Snow Around Delhi – Conclusion

-I know there are plenty of other places you can plan a trip to; but these were just some that i have been at and would definitely recommend to others as well.
-If you can think of any other place that can be added to the list; please do mention it in the comments section below.
-If you have any further questions or need help planning your trip, feel free to ask either at our Community Forum or in the comments and I will be glad to answer.
+I hope the information above on places where you can find snow around Delhi was of help.
+If you have any further questions or need help planning your trip, feel free to ask either at our Community Forum or in the comments section below and I will be glad to answer.